WrightStepCoaching/alp-mission-card/README.md

-# ALP Mission Card — Session 0 (GitHub Pages)
+# ALP Mission Card — Session 0 (GitHub Pages, Updated)

-This is a ready-to-publish GitHub Pages site containing the Session 0 Mission Card.
+This is a ready-to-publish GitHub Pages site containing the Session 0 Mission Card with two new bullet points added.

 ## Quick Start
 1. Create a new GitHub repository (e.g., `alp-mission-card`).